Carter Hart: Professional

+On September 11, 2025, the NHL announced Hart would be eligible to sign a contract on October 15, and would be eligible to return to play on December 1.
+Just over a month later, on October 16, Hart signed a professional tryout agreement with the Vegas Golden Knights; he was then officially signed to a two-year contract by the team on October 24.
+He was assigned to their AHL affiliate, the Henderson Silver Knights, for a conditioning stint on November 15.

 Playing style

 In a 2016 scouting report, NHL Central Scouting noted Hart's "focused and consistent technique with positioning and crease management" and his "strong lateral movement while keeping his body controlled."
 He uses a reactive-blocking technique rather than the butterfly style which he believes many goaltenders employ: "I'm not a guy who just drops right down, squats and hopes it hits you."

 Attention has been paid to the mental aspects of Hart's performance.
 Part of his work with Stevenson has involved improving his focus and optimism before a game, and he has been praised by Silvertips head coach Dennis Williams for his "calm, cool and collected" demeanor on the ice; according to Flyers teammate James van Riemsdyk, his temperament on the ice is "the best quality I think he has."
 Hart practices vision training to increase his visual acuity and perception and better process an approaching puck.
 He also juggles and uses concentration grids, a technique which involves crossing off a randomized grid of numbers in order from one to 100, to improve his focus.
 Hart admits being a perfectionist, and hopes to become the NHL's best goaltender.